MiniSoda17/PatternAnalysis-2025/recognition/RadiologyGPT_Isaac/README.md

 Each row contains an image_path, radiology_report, layman_report column.
 The radiology report is a snippet of medical literature from radiologists and the layman_report is a simplified translation of it that anyone should be able to understand.

-20k rows will be used for the training data and 10k will be used for the valuation data.
-20k instead of the entire 150k was chosen due to the limited time and computation constraints.
+20k rows will be used for the training data and 10k will be used for the final validation data.
+The final testing used the validation dataset as the test data did not include layman_report translation data.
+However during training, 5k of the validation dataset will be used to speed up training time.

+20k of training dataset was used instead of the entire 150k due to the limited time and computation constraints.
 Using 150k would take over 15hours to train but 20k took just around 30 minutes.
+Given more time or faster computational resources, the entire dataset could be used for next time.

 ## Pre-Processing
 Within the dataset, every sample is cleaned from the dataset to ensure parts from the radiology_report and layman_report don't have any empty or missing fields.